strogera/tictactoe/README.md

 # tictactoe
-tic tac toe with minimax algorithm(wip, currently doesnt play optimaly)
+tic tac toe with minimax algorithm in c